LumaKernel/coqpit.vim/README.md

-    g:coquille_auto_move            Set it to 'true' if you want Coquille to (default = 'false')         move your cursor to the end of the lock zone after calls to CoqNext or CoqUndo
+    g:coquille_auto_move            Set it to 'true' if you want Coquille to (default = 'false')         move your cursor to the end of the lock zone after calls to CoqNext or coqBack

 Screenshoots
 ------------